Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 What's the typical size and location for $500k in Yaoundé in 2026?

-As of early 2026, with $500,000 (about 280 million CFA francs) in Yaoundé, you are in "prime family comfort" territory: large 3 to 4 bedroom apartments in Bastos, Quartier du Lac, or Fouda, or a properly titled family house with meaningful outdoor space in a strong neighborhood.
+As of early 2026, a $500k budget (around 280 million FCFA) in Yaoundé typically puts you in "prime family comfort" territory, with large 3- to 4-bedroom apartments in Bastos, Quartier du Lac, or Quartier Fouda, or a properly titled family house with meaningful outdoor space in a strong, well-serviced neighborhood.

 Finally, please note that we cover all the housing price data in Yaoundé here.